 Deciding on the layout of your campervan conversion is a critical part of any build and can make or break how effective the final conversion is for your lifestyle.

 Try moving in around the van.
 Grab a camp chair and sit in the van for a while.

-If you’re converting a popular make and model of van into a camper you can buy modular conversion kits off the shelf.
+If you’re converting a popular make and model of a van into a camper, you can buy modular conversion kits off the shelf.

 Camper van conversion costs can quickly spiral.

-Keep a tight rein on your spend and investment by planning out your budget before you start.
+Keep a tight rein on your spending and investment by planning out your budget before starting.
 Then track every penny you spend.

-Heating for campervans can be a tough decision making process and a fail if you don’t buy the right size heater.
+Heating for campervans can be a tough decision-making process and fail if you don’t buy the right size heater.

 Buy a large enough heater for the empty space you need to heat.